DO-Solutions/do-kubernetes/wordpress-nfs/README.md

 * Create a droplet in DigitalOcean portal.
 * NFS Droplet must be Centos7 or above.
 * User Data and Private Networking must be selected under additional options.
-* You will inset the following code under User Data when selected.
+* You will insert the following code under User Data when selected.

 <$>[note]
 **Note:** You must modify the config-config below and enter one of the worker private IP address we noted above.